DanielMaritim/let/README.md

 a simple repo about the let keyword in JS and its significance

-The let keyword was introduced in ES6
+The let keyword was finalized and officially introduced for widespread use with the release of ES6

 The let keyword gives you the privilege to declare variables limited to the block